 Golubac Fortress © Denis Barthel

-During the winter months those in the know head for the mountains along the Ibar Highway, to the snow-blanketed peaks around the village of Kopaonik which is fast developing a reputation as being one of Europe's best, cheapest and cosiest ski resorts, ideal for beginners and intermediates, also featuring the Josanicka Banja spa.
+During the winter months, those in the know head for the mountains along the Ibar Highway, to the snow-blanketed peaks around the village of Kopaonik.
+Developing a reputation as one of Europe's cheapest and cosiest ski resorts, it is ideal for beginners and intermediates, and also features the Josanicka Banja spa.

 Become our Serbia Travel Expert

 We are looking for contributors for our Serbia travel guide.
 If you are a local, a regular traveller to Serbia or a travel professional with time to contribute and answer occasional forum questions, please contact us.